shivani-shinde/sauce_labs_ui_automation_wdio/README.md

 * page.ts/ -  Will contain all common methods or locators which are required and constant across the application.
 Like logo, website URL, navigation bar, etc.
 * specs/ - Contains test suite and test cases.
 * allure-results/ - Contains reports generated for each test suite and test case.
-*wdio.conf.ts - Contains all configurations for WebdriverIO.
+* wdio.conf.ts - Contains all configurations for WebdriverIO.

 ## How to Setup and Run test
 ### Setup:
 ```
-Close the repository.
+Clone the repository.
 cd sauce_labs_ui_automation_wdio
 npm i